alex-ganyukhin/cheatsheet/doc/arch/adr/adr-001-data-model.md

   - Not null
   - Max length 5000 characters
 - status: Accepted
-- justification: 5000 characters if WAY above what we need for MVP, but gives us room to grow
+- justification: 5000 characters is WAY above what we need for MVP, but gives us room to grow

 **description**
 - name: description